From hand drafting to CAD

 • Keep the properties visible while drafting.
 They display the accurate size of the entities selected and other information.

 • You don’t need to draw every symbol from scratch.
-A large set of pre-drawn symbols are available.
+An extensive set of pre-drawn symbols are available.

 • The SCALE tool can be used to change the size of a selected symbol.